openstack/releases/doc/source/reference/process.rst

 #.
 Update the link to the documentation on the newly opened cycle page
    to point to the right place on docs.openstack.org.

 #.
-Create the $series-relmgt-tracking etherpad using ``tools/list_weeks.py``.
+Create the $series-relmgt-tracking etherpad using the
+   ``make-tracking-etherpad`` command.
    For example::

-        tools/list_weeks.py t 2019-04-15 2019-10-16

-#.
-Use ``init-series`` to create stub deliverable files based on the
-   contents of the previous release.
+       tox -e venv -- make-tracking-pad ussuri

+   The output from this command can be pasted into a ``$SERIES-relmgt-tracking`` etherpad.
+Set title formatting for the top sections.
+Then highlight all listed weeks and set to **Heading 3** style.
+   Fill in the contents of one of the weeks with the typical items, then copy and past that into each subsequent week to prepare for the rest of the cycle.

 Between Summit and Milestone-1
 ==============================